 When we talk about establishing an online presence, we don't mean you need to start selling your products online.
 But just because you don't sell online, it doesn't mean potential customers aren't expecting to see you online.
 If they don't see you when they search for something that you sell, you lose out on the opportunity to gain a new customer, whilst offering your competitors a free shot at winning that business.

-In this blog we share a few tips for those who need to improve their online presence, as well as looking at some examples of local businesses who have had to quickly develop their online presence in the current climate.
+In this blog, we share a few tips for those who need to improve their online presence, as well as looking at some examples of local businesses that have had to quickly develop their online presence in the current climate.

 So, why should we make the move online?